 Hence, your best competitor is the best supporter in this case.

-Semrush Keyword Gap (or also known as Domain Vs. Domain comparison) is beneficial in this case.
+Semrush Keyword Gap (also known as Domain Vs. Domain comparison) is beneficial.

-Here’s how Semrush Keyword Gap or Domain_vs_Domain tool help boost your blog’s targeted traffic.
+Here’s how Semrush Keyword Gap or Domain_vs_Domain tool helps boost your blog’s targeted traffic.

 - Compare up to 5 competitors: More competitors give you more data.

-- Find SEO keywords that your competitors are using but not you: One of the best uses of using the Keyword Gap tool is identifying keywords that only your competition is utilizing.
+- Find SEO keywords that your competitors are using but not you: One of the best uses of the Keyword Gap tool is identifying keywords only your competition utilizes.

 - Find missing keywords in your articles: Sometimes, your competitors and your blogs might have similar content.
 But, your content might not rank for specific keywords.
 Identify missing keywords through domain comparison.

-- Mobile Keywords: Another use of using the Semrush Keyword Gap tool is finding mobile keywords that your competitors are using.
+- Mobile Keywords: Another use of the Semrush Keyword Gap tool is finding your competitors’ mobile keywords.
 On the other hand, it’s an excellent strategy for doing mobile keyword research campaigns.

 With new technologies, people have also improved a lot hence the way people search changed during the last half-decade.